Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Results

-A crucial parameter of flare-productive active regions is the free magnetic energy stored in the corona.
-Panel (i) of \figref{fig:mag} plots the evolution of volume-integrated total magnetic energy $E_{\rm tot}$ and free magnetic energy $E_{\rm free}$ in the zero-$\beta$ run\footnote{On the basis of the setup of the zero-$\beta$ run, the magnetic energy and time are multiplied by a factor of 1.875$^3$ and $12$, respectively, such that they can be directly compared with quantities of the MHD simulations}.
-The rapid increase in the magnetic energy starts from February 13, similar to the trend found in observations \citep{SunXudong+al:2012}.
-In our model, the magnetic energy increases to approximately $1.4\times10^{33}$\,erg with a very steady rate untill a time corresponding to February 14, $23^{\rm h}$ UT; meanwhile, the free magnetic energy accumulates to approximately $6.5\times10^{32}$\,erg.
-We note that this energy includes a large contribution from the curved/twist magnetic field outside the core region of the domain, which is an effect of the constant $\Omega$ and periodic side boundary.
-An abrupt decay in the free magnetic energy, as indicated by the gray mask in Panel (i), indicates a major eruption, which occurs approximately 3 hours earlier than the actual X2.2 flare on real Sun.
+in the zero-$\beta$ run is plotted in Panel (i) of \figref{fig:mag}\footnote{On the basis of the setup of the zero-$\beta$ run, the magnetic energy and time are multiplied by a factor of $f_{\rm V}=1.875^{3}$ and $f_{\rm sp}=12$, respectively, such that they can be directly compared with quantities of the MHD simulations}. $\mathbf{B}_{\rm P}$ stands for the potential field calculated from the vertical magnetic field at the bottom of the domain.
+The rapid increase in magnetic energy starts from February 13, similar to the trend found in observations \citep{SunXudong+al:2012}.
+In our model, the magnetic energy increases to approximately $1.4\times10^{33}$\,erg with a very steady rate until a time corresponding to February 14, $23^{\rm h}$ UT; meanwhile, the free magnetic energy accumulates to approximately $6.5\times10^{32}$\,erg.
+We note that this energy includes a large contribution from the curved/twist magnetic field outside the core region of the domain, which is an effect of the constant $\Omega$ and the periodic side boundary.
+An abrupt decay in the free magnetic energy, as indicated by the gray mask in Panel (i), indicates a major eruption, which occurs approximately 3 hours earlier than the actual X class flare on real Sun (February 15 $2^{\rm h}$ UT).
+Given the 100-hour evolution time since February 10, 22$^{\rm h}$ UT, this difference corresponds to an error of 3\%.

-The self-consistent evolution of the plasma and magnetic fields from development to eruption is described by the evo. and flare runs. \figref{fig:mag}(j) shows the joint evolution of the total and free magnetic energy since 2.5 hours before the flare onset.
-The time $t$ hereafter are relative to the beginning of the MHD flare run.
+The evo. and flare runs describe the course of the eruption from development to onset. \figref{fig:mag}(j) shows the joint evolution of the total and free magnetic energy since 2.5 hours before the flare onset.
+The time $t$ hereafter is relative to the beginning of the MHD flare run.
 The free magnetic energy steadily increases and starts to decrease at $t=219$\,s.
 The fast decay lasts for approximately 1000\,s, during which $1.94\times10^{32}$\,erg magnetic energy is released.